The-Politico/gspan.js/docs/DownloadingADoc.md

 Just like with the global CLI you can choose to omit the `output` argument or provide extra arguments with their names or aliases.
 For more on creating npm scripts check out [the official docs.](https://docs.npmjs.com/misc/scripts)

 ## As An API Inside Node.js
-If you have it installed in the node runtime you're using you can import Gspan and run its `download` function.
+If you have GSpan installed in the node runtime you're using you can import GSpan and run its `download` function.

 If a directory is provided it will return a promise which resolves when the file has been saved.
-If no directory is provided, it will return a promise which resolves with the Gspan data.
+If no directory is provided, it will return a promise which resolves with the GSpan data.

 ```javascript
 import gspan from 'gspan';